 Depending on how long you live after retiring and on your living expenses during that time, it is possible for the money in a pension product (including a defined benefit pension) to be used up before you die.
 However, in the case of a lifetime pension, it will continue to pay a regular income benefit for as long as you live.
 In some cases, it will keep paying the regular benefit to your partner if they are still living after you die.

-There are currently only a few providers of lifetime pensions in Australia.
-However, the Australian Government is in the process of carrying out a retirement income review and this could lead to changes to the kinds of products available to retirees down the track.
+There are currently only a few providers of lifetime pensions, and the Australian Government is in the process of carrying out a retirement income review and this could lead to changes to the kinds of products available to retirees down the track.
 However, the progress of this work has been deferred “to allow continued consultation and legislative drafting to take place following the coronavirus crisis”.

 Main image source: bbernard (Shutterstock)